nakulBageja/Pharma-Scope-3/README.md

 - [x] Finding out all the distinct manufacturing site along with it's mode of transport.
 Then applying getSourceLocation function on that df.
 Will prevent in calling a function from 1200 times to 80 times.
 - [ ] Finding the airport/port even if the country and continent were not found for a location.
 - [ ] Combining getSourceLocation and getDestinationCoordinates functions
+- [ ] Using better API/Algorithm to calculate Road and Sea distance
+- [ ] Optimizing the code and README.